 Not yet full

 The very same year that Ruff Draft dropped, came one of Dilla's defining works, Champion Sound.
-Champion Sound was a collaboration with underground-favorite, producer and emcee, Madlib of Lootpack
+Champion Sound was a collaboration with underground-favorite, producer and emcee, Madlib of Lootpack.

 Around 2000,when Madlib came across one of dillas tapes, he recorded some unofcial tracks on them.
 One of the songs was leaked and when Dilla caught wind, he approached Madlib, leading to their collaboration.